 After months of deliberation, Congress has officially passed the bipartisan Infrastructure Investment and Jobs Act, the largest federal investment in our nation’s infrastructure in U.S. history.
 The bill addresses 16 of the 17 categories outlined in ASCE’s 2021 Infrastructure Report Card and addresses more than 40 of the solutions laid out in ASCE’s report.
 Learn more by watching this quick video.

-The elected officials and members of the public who have improved infrastructure policy and supported additional funding are applauded.
+We applaud the elected officials and members of the public who have improved infrastructure policy and supported additional funding.
 We’re seeing the benefits of this action in drinking water, inland waterways, and airports.
-The private sector has invested in the electric grid, freight rail, and more.
+The private sector has also invested in the electric grid, freight rail, and more.

-However, significant challenges lie ahead.
-Importantly, the COVID-19 pandemic’s impacts on infrastructure revenue streams threaten to derail the modest progress we’ve made over the past four years.
-In addition, many sectors and infrastructure owners are learning what it will take to make our communities climate resilient as we grapple with more severe weather.
+Importantly, the COVID-19 pandemic’s impact on infrastructure revenue streams threatens to derail the modest progress we’ve made over the past four years.
+In addition, many sectors and infrastructure owners are learning what it will take to make our communities climate-resilient as we grapple with more severe weather.
 Meanwhile, many of our legacy transportation and water resource systems are still in the D range.
 These infrastructure networks suffer from chronic underinvestment and are in poor condition.

 Big and bold action from Washington, as well as continued prioritization by states and localities, is needed to bring all our infrastructure to a state of good repair.
-This is good news and an indication we’re headed in the right direction, but a lot of work remains.
+We’re headed in the right direction, but as the US infrastructure grade clearly shows, a lot of work remains.